Ventana Upcycle Partner Program

 Benefits of the program for partners:

-- A link to your company's website, your logo and/or a brief overview of your company on the product page wherever your wood is used
+- A link to your company's website, your logo and/or a mention of your company on the product page wherever your wood is used

 - Logo and website listing on this partner page

-- Mentions of your company in press releases and media outreach when appropriate
+- Mentions of your company in press releases and media outreach when appropriate.
+See our press page for examples.

 - Use of the Ventana Upcycle Partner Program logo in your marketing materials and online